Why is ITV doing this?

 How will you keep the local community involved in the development?

-Following our public exhibition we have now collated all of the public feedback we have received and submitted it to Lambeth Council in our Statement of Community Involvement as part of the full planning application.
+Following our public exhibition we collated all the public feedback received and submitted it to Lambeth Council in our Statement of Community Involvement as part of our full planning application.
+We will continue to be active members of the South Bank Employers Group and will regularly attend the Southbank Forum and Southbank Partnership meetings.

-Subject to the planning application being approved, we will keep the local community informed of all upcoming development activity throughout the construction process.
+Following approval of our application, we will continue to keep the local community informed of all upcoming development activity throughout the construction process.